Baseline Military Land Navigation Training Courses from True North

 This course will begin your preparation for the land navigation phase of selection and beyond.

-The Baseline Military Land Navigation course is for military personnel and those in the recruitment stage (like 18X) with little to no land navigation experience or who need a comprehensive refresher.
-Most participants are in a SOF pipeline for Special Forces, Ranger, and MARSOC, or are preparing for leadership development like ROTC, WOCS, and BOLC.
+This training is for military personnel and those in the recruitment stage (like 18X; or taking SFRE or other SOF preparation program) with little to no land navigation experience or who need a comprehensive refresher.
+Most participants are in a pipeline for Special Forces, Ranger, and MARSOC, or are preparing for leadership development like ROTC, WOCS, and BOLC.
 Others are getting a jump-start on the training that they’ll receive at Third Phase of BUD/S or a service Academy.

 Highlights

-All of our classes, unlike other schools, are run as small groups and at a pace to maximize your individual learning objectives.
-You will build a solid foundation of the key skills as you progress through various crawl, walk, and run phases so that you will understand both the how and the why.
+This course, unlike other schools, is run with small groups and at a pace to intended to maximize your individual learning objectives.
+You will build a solid foundation of the key skills as you progress through various crawl, walk, and run phases so that you understand both the how and the why.
 This course dovetails with our Advanced Military Land Navigation course, which many also take to cap their training.

 Topics Covered: